Kurentovanje: Princes of carnival

-First princ of the Kurentovanje carnival was inaugurated on 11 November 1999, as now became tradition.
+First prince of the Kurentovanje carnival was inaugurated on 11 November 1999, as now became tradition.
 At the initiative of Branko Brumen, one of the main organisers of Kurentovanje and vice president of FECC, as he saw this folklore on other carnivals in Europe long before Ptuj.
 In 2000 first prince "took" mayor's office for the period of eleven days of Kurentovanje carnival.
 Since 2013 princes have two-year mandate.

 Outside of Slovenia

 Cleveland, Ohio, United States has one of the largest Slovenian American communities outside of Europe.
 Centered around St. Vitus Church, the St. Clair–Superior neighborhood began hosting a local version of Kurentovanje in the 2013.
 The celebration is conducted on the Saturday prior to Ash Wednesday.